MicrosoftDocs/azure-docs/articles/sentinel/identity-compromise-azure-sentinel.md

 ## Step 3: Use Sentinel to find exported certificates

-Once an attacker has domain administrator access, they will steal the SAML token-signing certificate from the AD FS server.
+After an attacker has domain administrator access, they will steal the SAML token-signing certificate from the ADFS server.

-Once the certificate has been acquired, the attacker can forge SAML tokens with any claims and lifetime they choose, and then sign it with the stolen certificate.
+After the certificate has been acquired, the attacker can forge SAML tokens with any claims and lifetime they choose, and then sign it with the stolen certificate.
 The attacker can then forge SAML tokens and impersonate highly privileged accounts.

 Microsoft 365 Defender has added high-fidelity detections for the Solorigate attack, which you can view in the Azure Sentinel Security Alerts, or in the Microsoft 365 security portal.